Fahrenheit 451

 I have read quite a few #dystopian novels.
 Some of them are the archetypes of this genre.
 NONE have moved me as much as Fahrenheit 451 did.

-Without books, and full of non-combustible data, with walls of drawing room covered with large TVs, the citizens are living in a blissful society of the spectacles where even thinking is commodity.
+Without books, and full of non-combustible data, with walls of the drawing room covered with large TVs, the citizens are living in a blissful society of the spectacles where even thinking is a commodity.
 Faber pointed out the emptiness of such a society:

 With global literacy declining qualitatively, we are already observing some of these effects even now.
 While the book ends with a mildly hopeful note, I am not sure about our reality.